OpenDominion/OpenDominion/CONTRIBUTING.md

 $ php artisan self-diagnosis
 ```

-It should pass every check and you're good to go!
-Note that on Windows this check will always complain about locales not being setup correct.
-Just ignore this.
+It should pass most checks and you're good to go!
+Note that the following checks might fail in certain conditions, which you can safely ignore:

+- Locale check on Windows, which are not supported there.
+- If using Sqlite, the example environmental variables not being set.
+Most notably `DB_DATABASE` (and optionally any other `DB_*` that are not `DB_CONNECTION`).

 Run the internal PHP webserver with a helper command through Artisan: